SAT QUESTION AND ANSWER PREP: REAL-TIME TEST PRACTICE

 Choice B is incorrect because the text doesn’t describe aspects of the game of basketball.
 Instead, it provides the narrator’s reasoning for thinking that she might make her school basketball team.

 Choice C is incorrect.
-Although the narrator explains why she thinks she will be chosen for the basketball team at her school, the text doesn’t go into the general decisionmaking process or the requirements for being picked for the team.
+Although the narrator explains why she thinks she will be chosen for the basketball team at her school, the text doesn’t go into the general decision-making process or the requirements for being picked for the team.

 The more you work on your reading the better your skimming speed develops.